How to Create Sudo User on CentOS and Rocky Linux

 Step 3: Test Sudo Privileges for the User Account

-Switch user accounts with the su (substitute user) command:
+Switch user accounts with the su command.
+To switch to user1, run:

 Enter the password for the account if prompted.
-The terminal prompt should change to include UserName.
+Run the following to test sudo privileges:

 Conclusion

-This guide showed you how to add a user to sudoers in CentOS or modify the privileges of an existing sudo user.
+This guide explained how to add a user to sudoers in CentOS and Rocky Linux and test the privileges of an existing sudo user.

 Was this article helpful?